Managing Director, ICT Consultant and Business Advisor

 Adelaide, South Australia

-Delivered support, administration, service desk improvement, knowledgebase design, reporting and communication tools.
+Delivered desktop support, administration, service-desk improvement, knowledgebase design, reporting, communications tools and business-critical user support.

 Context

-The role sat inside a business-critical operating environment where support quality, repeatability and knowledge capture mattered.
+The role sat inside a business-critical operating environment where support quality, repeatability, user communication and knowledge capture mattered.
+It extended hands-on support into administration, reporting analysis and better communication channels for users and managers.

 Scope